rbertolusso/intubate/README.md

 The R packages that have interfaces implemented so far are:

 * `caret`: Classification and Regression Training
+* `coin`: Conditional Inference Procedures in a Permutation Test Framework
 * `e1071`: Support Vector Machines
 * `gam`: Generalized Additive Models
 * `gbm`: Generalized Boosted Regression Models